 “At first I was looking at studying communication studies, but after attending the AUT open day, AUT LIVE, I ended up at Te Ara Poutama, AUT’s Faculty of Māori and Indigenous Development.
 There I discovered the Māori media degree, which combined my love for media and the Māori culture.
 I knew immediately that this was the degree for me.”

-Since graduating from AUT at the end of 2019, Stasia now works for Kiwis for Kiwi, a New Zealand-wide charity supporting Kiwi conservation projects.
+Since graduating from AUT at the end of 2019, Stasia now works for Save the Kiwi, a New Zealand-wide charity supporting Kiwi conservation projects.

 “I enjoy being able to work for an organisation that is dedicated to the endangered Kiwi bird.
 I’m very privileged to work with people who are so passionate and truly care about their jobs.
 Being a part of an organisation that has a clear goal and is actually making a difference in the world is very rewarding.”